How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 • Net profit

-• Owner salary and benefits
+• Owner benefits

 • Personal expenses run through the business